 Using keyboard shortcuts is one of the best time-saving hacks I’ve come across.
-It’s probably right up there with my other favorite hacks which include using Dragon Dictate to save time in typing on the keyboard, Divvy for screen management which saves oodles of time in minimizing and resizing screens, or my Top 15 iPhone Siri voice commands to save you an hour a week on your iPhone.
+It’s probably right up there with my other favorite hacks which include using voice to text to save time in typing on the keyboard, Divvy for screen management which saves oodles of time in minimizing and resizing screens, or my Top 15 iPhone Siri voice commands to save you an hour a week on your iPhone.

-Here are some very useful keyboard shortcuts for your Mac.
+Listed below are some very useful keyboard shortcuts for your Mac

 Over a period of a week, this adds up to 75 minutes assuming a 5 day work week – which is well over an hour in saved time.